Lakebase Autoscaling limitations

 Learn more: Lakebase Postgres

-Migration between Lakebase Public Preview and Autoscaling Beta
+Migration between Lakebase Provisioned and Lakebase Autoscaling

-- pg_dump and pg_restore: Export and import data using standard Postgres tools
+- pg_dump and pg_restore: Export and import data using standard Postgres tools.

 Postgres compatibility